MESD: A Risk-Sensitive Metric for Explanation Fairness Across Intersectional Subgroups: Optimizing Fairness and Explainability

 The first objective measures the predictive utility of the model.
 Let $(f_\theta(x)\in[0,1])$ denote the predicted probability of the positive class.
 Then

 where AUC denotes the area under the ROC curve evaluated on a validation set.
 The negative sign ensures that all objectives are minimized.

-The second objective captures traditional outcome-oriented fairness, we selected Demographic Parity (DP), which requires that the positive prediction of the model to be invariant across protected groups.
+The second objective captures traditional outcome-oriented fairness, which evaluates disparities in model predictions across protected groups.
+Let $(a\in\mathcal{A})$ denote a protected attribute (or intersectional group), and let (Y) be the true label.
+We adopt Demographic Parity (DP), which requires that the positive prediction of the model to be invariant across protected groups.
 For multiple protected categories, demographic parity is defined as:

 In practice, we quantify deviations from this ideal using the maximum pairwise disparity:

 This formulation naturally generalizes binary demographic parity to intersectional settings.